Delorean12DMC/tmnf-plugins/README.md

 The original `binkw32.dll` in the game's folder is renamed to `binkw32Hooked.dll`, and the 32-bit variant of the Ultimate-ASI-Loader `binkw32.dll` is placed in the game's root directory.
 This setup allows us to load `.asi` files into the game's memory, enabling modifications to the game's code and behavior.
 The plugins are essentially `.dll` files that are loaded into the game; I developed them using C++.

 ## Plugin Examples
-I have included some plugin examples along with their source code to help you understand how the plugins work:
+I have included some plugin examples along with their source code to help you understand how the plugins work `(Plugins are developed in VS2022 with v143 toolset)`:

-- **SkipOutro**: Skips the Trackmania.com video when exiting the game and immediately ends the execution of the game engine, allowing for faster game exits.
+- [SkipOutro](https://github.com/Delorean12DMC/tmnf-plugins/tree/main/examples/SkipOutro/Build): Skips the Trackmania.com video when exiting the game and immediately ends the execution of the game engine, allowing for faster game exits.
 - More to come...

 ## Develop Your Own Plugins